Lady Bird (film): Plot

 In the fall of 2002, Christine McPherson, who calls herself "Lady Bird", is a senior at a Catholic high school (Note: Christine attends an all-girls Catholic school which has an adjoining Catholic boys' high school, with which the students participate in co-educational activities.) in Sacramento, California.
 Despite her family's financial struggles, she longs to attend a prestigious college in "a city with culture" on the East Coast.
 During a car ride, Lady Bird's mother Marion tells her that she is ungrateful and her dreams are unrealistic.
-To prove a point, Lady Bird jumps from the moving car, breaking her arm.
+Lady Bird then jumps from the moving car, breaking her arm.

 Lady Bird and her best friend Julie join their school's theater program.
 Although Lady Bird resents Julie's comparative talent, she meets her new boyfriend Danny through the program.
 She spends her last Thanksgiving before graduation with Danny's wealthy family, disappointing Marion.
 However, Lady Bird catches Danny kissing a boy and breaks up with him.
 At Marion's behest, Lady Bird begins working at a coffee shop to earn money.
 She tries to become more popular by bonding with popular students Kyle and Jenna, exaggerating her family's wealth and vandalizing a nun's car with Jenna.
 She reconciles with Danny after he confronts her to apologize and tearfully expresses his fear of coming out, but leaves the theater program and spends less time with Julie.

 Lady Bird's new relationships begin to fall apart.
 After she is suspended from school for heckling a guest speaker at an anti-abortion assembly, Jenna tries to visit her and is dismayed to learn that Lady Bird dishonestly told her that Danny's grandmother's house was her own.
-Lady Bird kisses Kyle at a party, and they confess to each other that they are both virgins.
-However, when they have sex for the first time (an experience Lady Bird finds underwhelming), Kyle admits he was lying.
-Deeply wounded, Lady Bird seeks comfort from her mother, who provides it without asking for an explanation.
+Lady Bird kisses Kyle at a party, and tell each other that they are both virgins.
+However, after they have sex for the first time, Kyle reveals he isn't a virgin and unsuccessfully attempts to gaslight Lady Bird into thinking that he never admitted to being one.
+Deeply wounded, Lady Bird seeks comfort from her mother, who provides it to her without needing an explanation.